matheus-pereira/elric/website/versioned_docs/version-27.1/MockFunctionAPI.md

 This is useful when you want to mock functions in certain test cases and restore the original implementation in others.

-Beware that `mockFn.mockRestore` only works when the mock was created with `jest.spyOn`.
-Thus you have to take care of restoration yourself when manually assigning `jest.fn()`.
+Beware that `mockFn.mockRestore` only works when the mock was created with `elric.spyOn`.
+Thus you have to take care of restoration yourself when manually assigning `elric.fn()`.

 The [`restoreMocks`](configuration#restoremocks-boolean) configuration option is available to restore mocks automatically before each test.